KHN190/myriad-core/README.md

 # Myriad Runtime

-Runtime only in C. Wrote with spec as single source of truth.
-Used to prove bytecode design completeness.
+Runtime only in C. Load and run a `.pk` cartridge.
+Wrote with spec as single source of truth.
+Used to prove bytecode design soundness.

 ```bash
 # Either,